SAP-samples/teched2022-DT264/exercises/ex4/README.md

 5. Make sure to Save your app.

-## Step 2: Add the Native App tile to your Site
+## Step 2: Add the News tile to your Site

 With the same procedure as in previous tutorials, you need to assign your News feed tile to your Group & Role.
 Otherwise, it won’t be accessible for you on the Site and within SAP Mobile Start.